TritonDataCenter/rfd/rfd/0116/README.md

 crafting viable test scenarios.
 We should also discuss if we want to discount any of the options right away.

+For each candidate we will create a Jira issue and do a cursory evaluation against the criteria laid out in this issue.
+This will not involve actual testing on our part, but is more of an information gathering phase.
+It may include testing if the condidate technology readily builds on smartos.
+The information accumulated in the Jira tickets will inform furhter discussion and hopefully allow us to narrow down the set of candidates to a subset that we want to actually test with.

 After we have a list of viable techology options we can move onto prepartion for the actual testing.
 The testing needs to be a fair comparison among the different techologies and the different options.
 We also want to test a workload